quantum-glossary/quantum-glossary.github.io/glossary/runtime_related/programming_model.md

 # Programming Model
 {: .fs-9 }
 A model for writing programs to facilitate a specific execution model.
-This might be different than the intended execution model of the underlying language, and is usually implemented in or enforced by a framework.
+This might be different from the intended execution model of the underlying language and is usually implemented in or enforced by a framework.
 {: .fs-6 .fw-300 }

 Classical